JohnPMills/modern-saturn/content/about.md

         content: >
           John is the creator of GvD and has been gaming for 30-years.
-He is a Chartered Psychologist and holds a BSc in Psychology and Childhood Development, and a PhD in Social Cognition and Leadership.
+He is a Chartered Psychologist and holds a BSc in Psychology and Childhood Development, and a PhD in Social Cognition and Leadership from the University of Birmingham.
 His research focuses on examining values, virtues, norms, practices, identities, and the psychosocial mechanisms that combine to regulate behaviour.
+He has published 20 peer-reviewed articles to date, most of which have been within Q1 journals (as ranked by SJR, Jan 2022) in the fields of Psychology, Neuroscience, and Medicine.
 You can read more about John's research on his [website](www.johnpmills.com).
         content_align: left
         actions: []